nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-11-30-payment_processing.md

 Some payment gateways may require specific coding or integration with certain platforms.

-## Payment Security and Compliance
+## Payment Security and Compliance Tools

 Ensuring payment security is crucial for any online merchant.